torchnyu/blog/_posts/2020-02-26-learning-languages.md

 can't find a language with more usecases and more jobs.
 You can write mobile applications, front end, back end, even machine learning in JS.
 Plus modern JS is a quite nice language.

+If that offends your sensibilities, then great, learn whatever language you believe is better.